edgedb/edgedb/docs/guides/tutorials/trpc.rst

 2. **Create tRPC Context Middleware for Express**

-   In **Express**, create middleware to pass the authenticated session and EdgeDB client to the tRPC context:
+   In **Express**, create middleware to pass the authenticated session and Gel client to the tRPC context:

    .. code-block:: typescript